hw35/Coloring/README.md

    bucket contains [0, 65535], bucket two contains [65536, 131071], etc. and the center of each bucket should be used as the final color of that bucket (e.g., 32768, and 98304 for the buckets above).

-1. You will need to implement two stateless classes (no attributes, only methods) which implement the interface `DistanceMetric_Inter`:
+1. Two stateless classes (no attributes, only methods) implement the interface `DistanceMetric_Inter`:
     * `SquaredEuclideanMetric` in `./app/src/main/java/cs1501_p5/SquaredEuclideanMetric.java`.
 This class will implement the `colorDistance` method as shown in `DistanceMetric_Inter.java` by returning the distance between the RGB values of two pixels using the squared